DopanPlugins/Srpg-plugins/README.md

 # Srpg-plugins
  srpg plugins (rpg mv)

-IMPORTENT Info about the newest edited core Version:
+IMPORTANT Info about the newest edited core Version:

 -has EXA change, for more char frame usage needed IMGs are attached at this github